patrikx3/openwrt-insomnia/docs/create-package.md

 [//]: #@corifeus-header

-# ☕ OpenWrt with latest NodeJs for Linksys WRT / D-LINK DIR 860L B1 / R-PI 3
+# ☕ OpenWrt with latest NodeJs for Linksys WRT

 [//]: #@corifeus-header:end